wp-plugins/real-estate-finder/readme.txt

 Donate link: http://www.onlinerel.com/wordpress-plugins/
 Tags: widget, real estate, sidebar, promote, SEO, feed, rss, popular, google maps, real estate listings, listings, properties, property, property management
 Requires at least: 2.5
-Tested up to: 3.0.1
+Tested up to: 3.0.3
-Stable tag: 1.2
+Stable tag: trunk

- Description: Plugin "Real Estate Finder" gives visitors the opportunity to use a large database of real estate.
+Plugin "Real Estate Finder" gives visitors the opportunity to use a large database of real estate.
 Real estate search for U.S., Canada, UK, Australia

 == Description ==

-Description: Plugin "Real Estate Finder" gives visitors the opportunity to use a large database of real estate.
+Plugin "Real Estate Finder" gives visitors the opportunity to use a large database of real estate.
 Real estate search for U.S., Canada, UK, Australia Real Estate Finder are saved on our database, so you don't need to have space for all that information.